1. Home

 4. Wear appropriate clothes for your adventure.

-Our terrain on Cape Cod is pretty flat; but it's often sandy, pebbly or covered with wet leaves.
+Our terrain on Cape Cod is generally flat; but it's often sandy, pebbly or covered with wet leaves.
 Plus, we do have scratchy, picky and biting things like briar thorns and bugs here.

 In the warm-weather months, ditch the tee shirt, shorts and flip-flops in favor of a long-sleeved cover-up, long pants, and comfortable, sturdy walking shoes.